allenhurff/cie-titan-madr/docs/adr/0005-validation.md

-# ADR 5: API Documentation
+# ADR 5: Validation

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What libraries (If any) will you use for validation of data?
+*   How would you integrate the validation of user input throughout the various properties to ensure data integrity?

 ## Decision Drivers <!-- optional -->